-The band boasts ever increasing levels of difficulty which offer a gradual but tangible improvement curve, and with both running and 7 minute workout all included, it has all bases covered for a complete workout.
+The band boasts ever-increasing levels of difficulty which offer a gradual but tangible improvement curve, and with both running and seven-minute workout included, it has all bases covered.

 Even better news is that Moov Now – the second generation product – also works as a daily step and sleep tracker, making it a decent activity band when you're not busting out interval times.